Welcome to Thinkst Canary!

 Lastly, the Canary must be on a network segment that can reach domain controllers.
 When the Canary enters config mode, in addition to the 22.214.171.124 address it also tries to obtain a second address via DHCP.
 This address, if present, is used to join the domain.
 If no DHCP address was obtained, domain join will fail.

-- Under your Canary's Windows File Share configuration section, enable File Share and fill in computer and share details.
+- Under your Canary's Windows File Share configuration section, enable File Share and fill in the computer and share details.

 - Ensure "Mode" is set to "Domain member".